Sixty-miler: Hazards of ocean jetties

 Loading at the ocean jetties needed to be fast to minimise the time that the sixty-miler stood alongside the jetty.
 Sixty-milers loading at ocean jetties needed to remain under steam and ready to depart at short notice should there be a change in the prevailing weather.
 Sixty-milers sometimes departed without completing all the preparations that were prudent for the safety of ship and crew, There was also no inspection of any recently loaded ship at jetty ports.
 These were issues that would arise during the Royal Commission of 1919–1920.

 Collisions and near misses

+Woonona—a collier owned by Bulli Coal Company—ran into the schooner Terrigal Packet, which was badly damaged and sank within two minutes, off Fort Macquarie, in 1879.
+In 1880, Duckenfield carrying 300 tons of coal, collided with the steamer, Glenelg, off Millers Point, and sustained serious damage to her port bow.
+In 1881, she collided with Boomerang off Nobbys Head.
+In 1882, two sixty-milers, Saxonia and Woonona, collided in Sydney Harbour.
+Woonona was badly damaged and needed to be beached in Farm Cove.
+Later the same year, Woonona had another lucky escape; she was coaling Austral, when that ship rolled over and sank at her moorings at Neutral Bay.
+The lines that secured Woonona to Austral were cut as Austral began to sink.
+In 1888, the fully-laden Woonona collided with the steamer Dingadee, off Fort Denison.

+Royal Shepherd—built in 1853 as a passenger ship—was being used as a collier in July 1890.
+At night and heading south to load coal, due east of South Head, she was rammed amidship by another collier, the fully-laden Hesketh, heading north from Bellambi.
+Her captain and crew of eleven only had around ten minutes to clamber aboard the bow of Hesketh, as the old iron-hulled steamship sank.
+To complicate matters, Royal Shepherd was towing another vessel, Countess of Errol, which was going to load coal at Wollongong and which narrowly avoided colliding with Hesketh.

 In 1896, Merksworth, laden with coal from Catherine Hill Bay and bound for Millers Point, collided with the ferry, Manly, and quickly started to sink.
 She was steered onto rocks west of the entrance to Mosman Bay, where her stern settled on the bottom in eight fathoms.
 She was refloated and repaired, returning to service and being involved in another collision, with a smaller steamer, Mascotte, in Sydney, in 1897.
 Merksworth foundered, after being abandoned off Stockton Beach in May 1898, with only three survivors.

-In 1899, the sixty-miler schooner May Byrnes was involved in a collision with the schooner Whangaroa in Sydney Harbour.
-The tug Champion had the two vessels and another schooner, Hannah Nicholson, in tow.
+In 1899, the sixty-miler schooner, May Byrnes, was involved in a collision with the schooner Whangaroa in Sydney Harbour.
+The tug, Champion, had the two vessels and another schooner, Hannah Nicholson, in tow.
 Preparing to make headway under sail and lengthening her towline, May Byrnes was struck by Whangaroa.